callumlocke/json-formatter/README.md

 For now, your best option is to just use the "Raw" button to see the raw JSON.
 This is what the server sent.
 The "Parsed" buttons represents what you'll get from `JSON.parse`.

 In future JSON Formatter might switch from using `JSON.parse` to a custom parser (if performance allows) in order to detect when a value has been 'changed' by parsing and show an appropriate warning.

-## Roadmap

-Before v1.0:

-- Rewriting & modernising for improved JSON-detection logic and configurability (underway)
-- Better rendering architecture
-- Show more request info including headers where applicable

-For v1.0 or later (tentative):

-- Customizable themes
-- Support broken JSON, with error highlighting
-- Better copy & paste
-- Copyable JS property chains
-- A way to easily see when parsed values are different from the raw JSON (numbers outside range, key reordering)
-- A way to use jq syntax (or similar) in the browser
-- A way to use JSON Formatter on pasted-in JSON